Contents

 Three Month Sabbatical

 As an introvert, making friends in a foreign language and with many strangers was difficult.
 Luckily the first day of language school, that changed as I met many other students in the same situation.
-But seven weeks later, when starting the eight weeks of traveling on my own, the same fear I had come back.
+But seven weeks later, when starting the eight weeks of traveling on my own, the same fear I had came back.

 Pursuing the “Default Path”